 I was very lucky to be able to squeeze in a day trip to Bath before England was plunged into ‘Lockdown 2.0’.
 This small city in the county of Somerset is steeped in history and, being only 90 minutes from central London, is an ideal trip for any visitors looking for a day of respite from the capital.
-Read on to discover the five activities that MUST feature on your itinerary if you plan on visiting Bath.
+Read on to discover things do in Bath and the five activities that MUST feature on your itinerary if you plan on visiting Bath.

 1) Wander around the Royal Crescent